buddycloud/buddycloud.com/slate/source/includes/_media.md

 #Media

-The media server enables media sharing in channels.
-Users can drag-n-drop files into a channel and the contents are then shared with *only* that channel's followers.
+File's inherit the permissions of the channel they are shared with.
+For example sharing files onto a private channel will mean that *only* that channel's followers can download them.

-Media can be any type of file, and any file size (Buddycloud site administrators usually set about 10GB as a maximum size.)
+Media can be any type of file, and any file size (Buddycloud site administrators usually set about 1GB as a maximum size.)

 <aside class="notice">Authentication is not required for requesting media from a public channel.
 Authentication is required for private channels.</aside>